An official website of the United States government

 School Liaison Program Manager (SLPM)

 Department of the Air Force School Liaison Program LogoThe School Liaison Office is here to assist Department of Defense employees and their families in making a smooth transition in and out of our local public, private, and homeschool environments.
-The School Liaison Office is the primary point of contact for all school related matters, advocates for the needs of the military students, make referrals, provide educational options and networking opportunities, disseminate newsletters, facilitate workshops to address current trends, and is the liaison between the base, the schools and the local community.
+The School Liaison Office is the primary point of contact for all PreK(4) – 12th grade school related matters, advocates for the needs of the military students, connector of educational resources, provide educational options and networking opportunities, facilitates workshops to address current trends, and is the liaison between the base, the schools, and the local community.

 To provide feedback or request additional information email: 42FSS.FYES.SchoolLiaison@us.af.mil